-Today is the seventieth anniversary of the D-Day, which began the Allied invasion of Nazi-occupied France.
+Today is the seventy-second anniversary of the D-Day, which began the Allied invasion of Nazi-occupied France.
 D-Day (or "Operation Overlord" to use its official title) was a herculean planning task, requiring remarkable coordination both between the British, American, Free French, and Commonwealth armies, and with French resistance fighters on the ground, who were charged with helping aerial bombers disrupt German transportation routes, so as to impair the Germans' ability to send reinforcements.

 One of my favorite details of the whole plan was how the Allies alerted the French that it was time to begin sabotaging rail-lines: they had the BBC broadcast lines from Paul Verlaine's poem "Chanson d'automne."
 On June 1, to tell the resistance to stand by for further alerts, the BBC transmitted the first three lines: